All Episodes

 I wouldn't be surprised if Frist is upset that he's being considered an enemy of this and is going to be targeted for it, just like Bush is said to be an enemy of it, when in fact it's Bush and his administration, the only administration that has funded and made legal this kind of stem cell, embryonic stem cell research on a limited number of lines.

-Uh so uh you can draw your own conclusions on this, but I think it's patently obvious.
+So you can draw your own conclusions on this, but I think it's patently obvious.

-I think we've got typical liberal democrat politics at play in this, disguised as something to help people.
+I think we've got typical liberal Democrat politics at play in this, disguised as something to help people.

-All of liberalism is disguised to help people, be it welfare, be it uh AFDC, whatever their programs are, they are disguised as something to help people.
+All of liberalism is disguised to help people, be it welfare, be it AFDC, whatever their programs are, they are disguised as something to help people.

 They don't.